 This test will detect variants within the exons and the intron-exon boundaries of the target regions.
-Variants outside these regions may not be detected, including, but not limited to, UTRs, promoters, and deep intronic areas.
+Variants outside these regions may not be detected, including, but not limited to, UTRs, promoters, and deep intronic areas, or regions that fall into the Exceptions mentioned above.
 This technology may not detect all small insertion/deletions and is not diagnostic for repeat expansions and structural genomic variation.
 In addition, a mutation(s) in a gene not included on the panel could be present in this patient.